BOTPanzer/Turbo-Photos/README.md

 # Turbo Photos
-AI metadata generator for image albums made in pythonm used for the [Coon Gallery](https://github.com/BOTPanzer/CoonGallery) Android app.
+AI metadata generator for image albums made in python, used for the [Coon Gallery](https://github.com/BOTPanzer/CoonGallery) Android app.

 # Set Up
 In order to use Turbo Photos, you'll need to download the [Florence2](https://huggingface.co/microsoft/Florence-2-large/tree/main) model and put it in a folder like this: